AuReMe/mpwt/README.rst

     ├── species_1
     │   └── species_1.gbk
     ├── species_2
-    │   └── species_2.gbk
+    │   └── species_2.gff
     ├── species_3
     │   └── species_3.gbk
     ..

-Pathway-Tools will run on each genbank file.
+Pathway-Tools will run on each genbank/gff file.
+It will create the results in the ptools-local folder but you can also choose an output folder.
-It will create an output folder inside the folder containing all the result files from the PathoLogic inference for each species.
-You can also choose another output folder.

 Genbank file example: